Hand Pan Lessons!

 Where to purchase a hand pan?

 There are a few places that I recommend.
 I know there are others out there but these are the ones that I KNOW are good quality.
 In fact I am become a distributor for Dave’s Island Instruments.
-We should have our first batch of hand pans in around December of 2017.
+We should have our next batch of hand pans in around April of 2018.

 Which pattern is best?